Hazen-Williams vs. Darcy-Weisbach: Which Should You Choose?

 How do I determine the Darcy friction factor?

 The Darcy friction factor can be determined using various methods, such as the Moody chart, Colebrook-White equation, or Swamee-Jain equation.
+Try our free pressure drop calculator which will calculate the friction factor for you.

 Why is the Hazen-Williams equation less accurate for larger pipes?